contagon/handbook/handbook/6-stake-leadership.md

 * Conduct interviews as outlined in [31.2](31.md#312-interviews).
 He may also authorize his counselors to conduct certain interviews (see [31.2.2](31.md#3122-types-of-interviews)).
 * Meet with stake members who seek spiritual guidance, who have weighty personal problems, or who have committed serious sins.
 For guidelines, see [31.1](31.md#311-guiding-principles).
-* Hold membership councils when members have committed serious sins (see [32](32-repentance-and-membership-councils.md)).
+* Hold membership councils when members have committed serious sins (see [chapter 32](32-repentance-and-membership-councils.md)).

 In matters that require the approval of the First Presidency, the stake president carefully considers the request.
 He interviews the person to determine his or her worthiness.